The Original Homemade DIY Tub Tile Shower Cleaner (30 Years and Counting!)

 He told me that the biggest challenge is always the bathroom, specifically the tub and shower.
-He kindly left specific details up to my imagination but let me know that “gross” is not strong enough to describe what he often finds.
-And that’s when he gave me his super magical potion—the only product he uses to return showers, tubs, tile, enclosures, faucets, and doors to their sparkling clean and sanitized condition.
+He kindly left specific details to my imagination but let me know that “gross” is not strong enough to describe what he often finds.

 I gave his unbelievably simple recipe a try.
-Since that day more than 20 years ago, I’ve used nothing else to clean tubs, showers, sinks, toilets, patio furniture—just about anything that will stand still long enough to get sprayed and can be rinsed easily.
-This product must be rinsed off.
+Since that day nearly 30 years ago, I’ve used nothing else to clean tubs, showers, sinks, toilets, patio furniture—just about anything that will stand still long enough to get sprayed and can be rinsed easily.
+This product must be rinsed away.

-To make your own bottle of pure magic I mean Tub, Tile and Shower Cleaner, you will need three things:
+To make your own bottle of pure magic I mean Homemade Tub, Tile, n’ Shower Cleaner, you will need three things:

 Spray liberally on the area to be cleaned.
 Allow to sit from 30 minutes up to overnight, depending on the severity of the problem.
 All of the offensive gunk and grime will break down and become soft and gooey.
 Simply rinse it away.
 For especially challenging situations—or if this is the initial treatment—once it’s been allowed to sit, use a sponge or brush to gently scrub the surfaces before rinsing.

 Do not use this homemade on granite, marble, or other natural stone countertops however as vinegar and natural stone products that are coated with a protective sealant (and must be re-sealed annually—do you know this?).
 Vinegar will eventually strip the sealant which could result in permanent damage to the natural stone.

 Here’s the best thing about this soap and scum cleaner—if you use it weekly you will never have to scrub again.
 Here’s what I do: